 How Does It Work?

-- Purchase a 2 day rental by clicking on the "Rent" button to the left.
+- Purchase a 2 day rental by clicking on the "Rent" button.

 - You will receive confirmation of your payment.